 Locals haggle, vendors shout out deals, and the air smells like citrus and street food.
 The square buzzes with energy from all corners of the world—Italian, African, and Chinese traders blend into the daily rhythm.
 It’s chaotic in the best way.

-Bonus: the stunning Basilica della Madonna del Carmine anchors the square and makes for a striking contrast to the clamor of the market.
-Whether you’re there to shop or people-watch, this market gives you a raw, unfiltered taste of real life in Catania.
+Bonus: The stunning Basilica della Madonna del Carmine anchors the square, making for a striking contrast to the clamor of the market.
+Whether you’re there to shop or people-watch, this market offers a raw, unfiltered glimpse into real life in Catania.

 One of the most funny things to see in Catania is the “Just Boobs” door at Petit Bonu—a playful little bar tucked into the city center.
 The pink façade is covered in 3D boob sculptures with the phrase “Don’t panic, these are just boobs” scrawled across the top.
 It’s the kind of quirky, cheeky humor you start noticing more and more as you travel through southern Italy—and honestly, it makes the perfect stop for a photo, a laugh, or a late-night drink somewhere that doesn’t take itself too seriously.